Ed Young (illustrator): Work

 Young won the 1990 Caldecott Medal for illustrating Lon Po Po, his version of a Red-Riding Hood story from China.
 The annual award from the American Library Association recognizes the previous year's "most distinguished American picture book for children".
-He has also been a runner-up twice (two Honor Books), for The Emperor and the Kite and Seven Blind Mice.
-For his lifetime contribution as a children's illustrator, he was U.S. nominee in both 1992 and 2000 for the biennial, international Hans Christian Andersen Award, the highest international recognition available to creators of children's books.
-In 2016, Young was honored with the Lifetime Achievement Award (Contemporary) from the Society of Illustrators.
+He had also been a runner-up twice (two Honor Books), for The Emperor and the Kite and Seven Blind Mice.
+For his lifetime contribution as a children's illustrator, he was U.S. nominee in both 1992 and 2000 for the biennial, international Hans Christian Andersen Award.
+In 2016, Young was honoured with Lifetime Achievement Awards from the Eric Carle Museum and the Society of Illustrators.

-According to Young, "Producing a book becomes part of the spirit of each person who touched it and those who'd touched them."
-During a Horn Book acceptance speech, Young spoke about the 'Eight Matters of the Heart', the place where he said that he puts his mind before he does his work (for more information, read Young's book, Voices of the Heart.)
-When asked to elaborate, he said, "We put ourselves in jeopardy in life if we don't have our mind and body in the right place.
-The eight matters must accompany me wherever I tread so that I know the time that I have in this world is well spent."

 Exhibits

-Young's original art for his books has been the subject of exhibits such as "Journey Without End" at the National Center for Children's Illustrated Literature in Abiline, Texas (2011–2012).
-He has participated in many group shows such as the Michaelson Gallery's Children’s Illustration Celebration.
+Young's original art for his books has been the subject of many exhibits such as "Journey Without End" at the National Center for Children's Illustrated Literature in Abilene, Texas (2011–2012).
+He has participated in many group shows such as the Michaelson Gallery's Children’s Illustration Celebration and the Eric Carle Museum.

-T'ai chi
+Tai chi

-In 1964, Young met the renowned t'ai chi master, Cheng Man-ch'ing.
+In 1964, Young met the renowned tai chi master, Cheng Man-ch'ing.
 He became one of Cheng's top disciples in America, and was one of his two principal translators.
-Besides being a master of t'ai chi and Chinese medicine, Cheng was a highly respected master of Chinese painting, poetry and calligraphy.
-Being Chinese and an artist, Young was able to appreciate and absorb much of what Cheng had to say in those fields.
-Young is now a respected t'ai chi master in his own right, and has been teaching t'ai chi students for over three decades.
-He also enjoys swimming and says that his favorite sound is the sound of waves lapping the shore.
+Sent by Cheng, Young began teaching tai chi in Hastings-on-Hudson in 1971.
+Young taught tai chi for over four decades in his hometown and other venues such as Yale University and Naropa University, and workshops around the United States.

 Awards and honors

-Young has received over fifty awards and honors for his work, among them:
+Young received over fifty awards and honors for his work, among them: